FintechLabZ/SHRK-RoadMap/White Paper.md

 Time Frame *
 6 Phases
 In roadmap for $SHRK
-Own Liquidity Protocol
-Top Holder Rewards
-Hedge Fund Management Overlay

-{we have Initiated}
+{We Have Initiated} PHASE {1}

-Phase O : Early Investor Protocol Launch: early investors are who we consider to be long term coin holders and want help with further development of the asset During this phase we will design
+Phase O : Early Investor Protocol Launch: [Completed] early investors are who we consider to be long term coin holders and want help with further development of the asset During this phase we will design
 SHARK Capital LabZ

-a Professional Asset and Hedge Fund Management Holdings
+Professional Asset and Hedge Fund Management Holdings

-Also during this phase we will design $Shrk merchandise so we can grow through mainstream adoption design the websites & wallets for hedge fundamentals
+Also during this phase we will design $Shrk merch so we can grow through mainstream adoption
-Build FinTech SharkSwap & Shark Pool for liquidity providers
+ Shark Pool for liquidity providers

-We chose Shark because water is constantly moving ,in  currents
+Choose Shark because, Sharks cant swim backwords {they die}
-And so are we to develop you the best investments, in the current market situations.
+Water is Constant moving in Currents, that move Currency, Effectively, & Efficiently And so are we to develop you the best investments,

 $Shrk will swim through the wallets and the exchanges around the world *